-It has already been established in other articles that those who grow up in highly dysfunctional families are more likely than others to develop mental illness later in life (for example. borderline personality disorder, or BPD – click here to read my article on the link between childhood trauma and the later development of this serious condition).
+It has already been established in other articles that those who grow up in highly dysfunctional families are more likely than others to develop mental illness later in life (for example. borderline personality disorder.
 But what are the signs and characteristics of a dysfunctional family?

 I list some key examples below :

-– PARENTAL ALCOHOLISM/DRUG ADDICTION : this puts the child at risk of various forms of abuse and increases the likelihood that s/he will be neglected (emotionally, physically, or both).
+- PARENTAL ALCOHOLISM OR DRUG ADDICTION: this puts the child at risk of various forms of abuse and increases the likelihood that he will be neglected (emotionally, physically, or both).
 It also increases the likelihood of conflict within the family.

-– AN UNPREDICTABLE AND FEAR INDUCING ATMOSPHERE : for example, the parent/s may be inconsistent with their child (eg in relation to discipline) meaning the child can never be sure as to how his/her parents will respond to his/her various behaviours.
-Or the parent/s might be violent towards the child, or prone to outbursts of extreme rage (click here to read my article on this) meaning that the child is obliged to live in an environment in which s/he feels constantly apprehensive and fearful.
+- AN UNPREDICTABLE AND FEAR INDUCING ATMOSPHERE: for example, the parent may be inconsistent with their child, meaning the child can never be sure as to how his parents will respond to his various behaviours.
+Or the parent might be violent towards the child, or prone to outbursts of extreme rage.

-– EXCESSIVE CONTROL : for example, not allowing an adolescent child to ever leave the house to see friends or invite friends around to his/her own house
+- EXCESSIVE CONTROL: for example, not allowing an adolescent child to ever leave the house to see friends or invite friends around to his own house.

-– A LACK OF EMPATHY : for example, in a family in which the parents are never able to understand or relate to the child’s feelings about issues that are of importance to him/her, and are, therefore, be dismissive of them
+- A LACK OF EMPATHY: for example, in a family in which the parents are never able to understand or relate to the child’s feelings about issues that are of importance to him, and are, therefore, dismissive of him.

-– ROLE-REVERSAL : for example, in a single parent family in which the child looks after/cares for a clinically depressed mother. whilst his/her own needs (emotional, physical or both) go unmet
+- ROLE-REVERSAL: for example, in a single-parent family in which the child cares for a clinically depressed mother whilst his own needs (emotional, physical or both) go unmet.

-– SCAPEGOATING – for example, when the personality problems of family members are projected onto one individual (click here to read my article on scapegoating within dysfunctional families).
+- SCAPEGOATING: for example, when the personality problems of family members are projected onto one individual.

 Above eBook now available for immediate download on Amazon.
 CLICK HERE.